BCDevOps/nr-apm-stack/docs/fluentbit.md

 ```
 The output_pack folder will now contain a ConfigMap and Volume for pasting into a Kubernetes deployment config.

-## Running a configuration against the local lambda (nr-apm-stack/event-stream-processing)
+## Running a Configuration Against the Local Lambda (nr-apm-stack/event-stream-processing)
 * Generate your server's configuration using the local (-l) flag and (-a) flag from previous steps
 * Place any documents in ./lambda/data.
 You will need to lay the files out relative to the log directory like they would be on the server.
 Check the generated files (inputs.conf) in ./output if you are confused.
 * Ensure the local lambda(apm-stack) is running.
 See: local [Lambda Testing](./testing.md) on portion 'Testing with Funbucks'